-While recording the logfiles with the smartphone, the person moved along a continuous trajectory passing by some known landmarks.
-Every time a person stepped on a known landmark, this ground truth position information was added to the logfile.
+While recording the trial's data with the smartphone, the person moved along a continuous trajectory passing by some known landmarks.
+Every time a person stepped on a known landmark, we saved this ground truth position information in the logfile.
 Ground truth position can be used for calibrating competitor's algorithms.
-The length of each individual training and validation trajectory is a few minutes.
+The length of each individual training and testing trial is a few minutes.

 There is no guarantee that the trajectory between two consecutive landmarks will be a perfect straight line.
 Inertial sensors should be used to detect the displacements with more detail.
-In the training logfiles, all significant turns have been recorded with a landmark.
-Please pay special attention to the validation logfiles, where turns, u-turns, stops and other challenging movements could be present between two consecutive landmarks.
-The supporting visualization maps for the validation logfiles only show the location of the landmarks and the lines only indicate their adjacency, not the real path.
+In the training trials, all significant turns have been recorded with a landmark.
+Please pay special attention to the testing/scoring trials, where turns, u-turns, stops and other challenging movements could be present between two consecutive landmarks.
+The supporting visualization maps for the testing trials only show the location of the landmarks and the lines only indicate their adjacency, not the real path.